Code of Conduct

 Back to top

-Any weapon, alcohol or illegal substance found shall be confiscated immediately, if possible, followed by notification to the parent of the student involved and the appropriate disciplinary sanction, which may include permanent suspension and referral for prosecution (permanent suspension would require a superintendent’s hearing).
+Any weapon, alcohol or illegal substance found will be confiscated immediately, if possible, followed by notification to the parent of the student involved and the appropriate disciplinary sanction, which may include permanent suspension and referral for prosecution (permanent suspension would require a superintendent’s hearing).

-The Principal or their designee must notify the appropriate local law enforcement agency of those code violations that may constitute a crime and substantially affect the order or security of a school as soon as practical, but no later than the close of the business day in which the Principal or their designee learns of the violation.
+The Principal or designee must notify the appropriate local law enforcement agency of those code violations that may constitute a crime and substantially affect the order or security of a school as soon as practical, but no later than the close of the business day in which the Principal or their designee learns of the violation.
 The notification may be made by telephone, followed by a letter mailed on the same day as the telephone call is made.
 The notification must identify the student and explain the conduct that violated the code of conduct and constituted a crime.

 Back to top